ktneely/blog9/content/blog/eGPU as a part of a HomeLab computing setup Part 1.md

 ## Day to day experience

 So far, the games have worked *okay*.
 That is to say that on an older NUC with a lower CPU (it’s purpose was mostly to have decent memory for many low-impact #Docker containers, and sufficient high-speed storage for database seeks) has been pretty good.
-This is my “workhose” system: something I expect to use for long-running, non-interactive jobs, and it seems to do them excellently.
+This is my "workhose" system: something I expect to use for long-running, non-interactive jobs, and it seems to do them excellently.
 When the system

 ### Games